shanilevy/gradle-bintray-plugin/README.md

 ```

-#### Step 5: Add a version information to the "pkg" closure.
+#### Step 5: Add a version information to the `pkg` closure

 Mandatory parameters:

-1. name - Version name.
+1. name - Version name

 Optional parameters:

-1. desc - Version description.
+1. desc - Version description
 2. released - Date of the version release.
 Can accept one of the following formats:
 	* Date in the format of 'yyyy-MM-dd'T'HH:mm:ss.SSSZZ'
 	* java.util.Date instance
-3. vcsTag - Version control tag name.
+3. vcsTag - Version control tag name
-4. attributes - Attributes to be attached to the version.
+4. attributes - Attributes to be attached to the version

 ```groovy